-The 2007 Microsoft Office suites and Office 2010 include an Activation Wizard.
-To fully use a retail version of a 2007 Office suite or program or an Office 2010 suite or program, you must activate it.
-If you do not activate the product after you install it, the 2007 Office programs and the Office 2010 programs can be started only in reduced-functionality mode.
-In reduced-functionality mode, 2007 Office programs and Office 2010 programs function more like viewers.
-In other words, you cannot save modifications to documents or create new documents.
+Microsoft Office 2010 and the Microsoft 2007 Office system include an Activation Wizard.
+To fully use a retail version of an Office 2010 suite or program or an 2007 Office system suite or program, you must activate it.
+If you do not activate the product after you install it, the Office 2010 programs and the 2007 Office system programs can be started only in reduced-functionality mode.
+In reduced-functionality mode, Office 2010 programs and 2007 Office system programs function more like viewers.
+In other words, you cannot save changes to documents or create new documents.
 Additional functionality may be reduced.
-No existing 2007 Office files or Office 2010 files are damaged when a product runs in reduced-functionality mode.
+No existing Office 2010 files or 2007 Office system files are damaged when a product runs in reduced-functionality mode.

 Q1: What is product activation?

 Click here to view or hide the answerA1: